ettoremodina/ECC-Project2/README.md

 This is the README of the project of Energy Climate Change Modeling and scenarios Course (Academic Year 2022/2023).

+The project was carried out using two programming languages: GAMS and R.

 ## How to navigate this Repository:

-The project was carried out using two programming languages: GAMS and R.

-all'interno vi è solo la cartella modules così è più veloce fare gli aggiornamenti

-Per settare è necessario compiere i seguenti step:
-1) scaricare una versione di default di Witch e inserirla nella stessa cartella in cui c'è ECC-Project2.
+Inside there is only the modules folder of the WITCH model so it's faster to do the updates.

+To set it is necessary to carry out the following steps:

+1) download a default version of Witch and place it in the same folder where ECC-Project2 is.

-2) eliminare la cartella modules e data_witch17.
+2) delete the folder modules and data_witch17.

-3) aprire modules.gms e  sostituire la riga 6 con:
+3) open modules.gms and replace line 6 with:
 $set mp '../ECC-Project2/modules'.

-4) aprire run_witch17 e alla riga 27 sostituire con
+4) open run_witch17 and on line 27 replace with
 $setglobal datapath '../ECC-Project2/data_%datapathext%/'.

-5) _**Presentation.pdf**_ : here it is the presentation of the project.

 ## Team members